R-Stitch: Dynamic Trajectory Stitching for Efficient Reasoning: Abstract

 \section{Abstract}

-Chain-of-thought (CoT) enhances the problem-solving ability of large language models (LLMs) but incurs substantial inference cost due to long autoregressive trajectories.
-Existing acceleration strategies either shorten traces via early stopping or compression, or adopt speculative decoding with a smaller model.
-However, speculative decoding provides limited gains when model agreement is low and rigidly enforces token-level consistency, overlooking the observation that some smaller models, when correct, produce significantly more concise reasoning traces that could reduce inference length.
-We introduce \emph{R-Stitch}, a training-free hybrid decoding framework that leverages token-level entropy as an uncertainty proxy to delegate computation between a small language model (SLM) and an LLM.
-Our analysis shows that high-entropy tokens are more likely to induce errors, motivating an entropy-guided routing strategy that lets the SLM efficiently handle low-entropy tokens while delegating uncertain ones to the LLM, thereby avoiding full rollbacks and preserving answer quality.
-We further extend this design with \emph{R-Stitch$^+$}, which learns an adaptive routing policy to adjust the token budget dynamically beyond fixed thresholds.
-By jointly reducing per-token decoding complexity and the number of generated tokens, our method achieves substantial acceleration with negligible accuracy loss.
-Concretely, it attains peak speedups of $3.00\times$ on DeepSeek-R1-Distill-Qwen-7B, $3.85\times$ on 14B, and $4.10\times$ on QWQ-32B while maintaining accuracy comparable to full LLM decoding.
-Moreover, it naturally enables adaptive efficiency–accuracy trade-offs that can be tailored to diverse computational budgets without retraining.
+Chain-of-thought (CoT) improves the reasoning ability of large language models (LLMs) but incurs substantial inference cost due to long autoregressive trajectories.
+Existing acceleration methods either shorten reasoning traces or rely on speculative decoding with a smaller model.
+However, speculative decoding offers limited speedup when model agreement is low and rigidly enforces token-level consistency, failing to exploit the fact that smaller models often produce much shorter reasoning traces when correct.
+We introduce \emph{R-Stitch}, a training-free hybrid decoding framework that delegates token-level computation between a small language model (SLM) and an LLM using entropy as an uncertainty proxy.
+High-uncertainty tokens are routed to the LLM, while low-uncertainty tokens are handled by the SLM, avoiding full rollbacks and preserving answer quality.
+We further propose \emph{R-Stitch$^+$}, which learns an adaptive routing policy to dynamically adjust token budgets beyond fixed thresholds.
+By jointly reducing per-token decoding cost and the number of generated tokens, our approach achieves substantial acceleration with negligible accuracy loss.
+It attains peak speedups of $3.00\times$ on DeepSeek-R1-Distill-Qwen-7B, $3.85\times$ on 14B, and $4.10\times$ on QWQ-32B, while maintaining accuracy comparable to full LLM decoding.
+Moreover, R-Stitch enables flexible efficiency--accuracy trade-offs under diverse computational budgets without retraining.
 Project is available at \href{https://caesarhhh.github.io/R-Stitch}{https://caesarhhh.github.io/R-Stitch}.